opengauss-mirror/docs/content/en/docs/ToolandCommandReference/gs_preinstall.md

 -   --skip-os-set

     Specifies whether to set the parameter for the OS.
 By default, the parameter is set for the OS.
 If the parameter is specified, the configuration is dropped.

+-   --skip-os-check

+    Specifies whether to skip the parameter for the OS.
+By default, the parameter is check for the OS.
+If the parameter is specified, the configuration is dropped.

 -   --env-var="ENVVAR"